PintaProject/user-guide/docs/setup.md

 Open Pinta if you haven't already and you will see a blank workspace that looks like this:
 ![workspace](img/setup/workspace.png)

 As you can see from the **Layers** window, you have one layer called __Background__.
 When you want to work on an illustration or a photograph, you will need to [create a new layer](layers.md) to work on because you want to keep the background layer for any background elements that will show in your final composite image.
-T

 Once you have setup your new layer, you can start working on your project in that new layer or any other new layers you have created.
 As well you can [import an image to a layer from a file](layers.md#import-file-into-layer).